johnbwoodruff/ngx-joypixels/projects/ngx-joypixels/README.md

 export class AppModule {}
 ```

 You're now ready to go!
 Check out the documentation below for using the various pieces of this library.
+You can also look at this [StackBlitz](https://stackblitz.com/edit/ngx-joypixels-example?file=src/app/app.component.ts) for actual example usage of some of the features.

 ## Component